-Brad Smith, the president of Microsoft, posted “Next Generation Washington” on the company’s blog Thursday, outlining the companies priorities and ideas for the new legislative session in Olympia.
+Brad Smith, the president of Microsoft, posted “Next Generation Washington” on the company’s blog Thursday, outlining the MSFT priorities and ideas for the new legislative session in Olympia.
 It’s an important, sensible and visionary document and I urge you to read it.
 Pass it around, too.

 Although Microsoft is often quietly involved in lobbying and supporting certain policy efforts (ST3 was an example), it’s been awhile since the company came out with such a wide-ranging and ambitious — and transparent — agenda for the public good.
 These are “old Seattle” values, where a corporation ties its well-being to the community good.

 The post discusses “five public policy pillars” that are important to the state’s future:

 Under each of these items, Smith fleshes out approaches and constructive responses that one hopes will get the attention of lawmakers and Gov. Jay Inslee.

 - Jay Inslee for president?
 Governor’s profile is on the rise

 - Swedish CEO resigns in wake of Seattle Times investigation

 - Nordstrom’s big, beautiful stores are losing ground VIEW